805 Columbus Avenue, Interdisciplinary Science and Engineering Complex

 What are the specifics of your graduate education (thus far)?

-I have worked on Android malware analysis and triage during my PhD, where my primary focus has been developing systems to identify potentially risky Android applications.
+I have worked on Android malware analysis and triage during my PhD, where my primary focus has been on developing systems to identify potentially risky Android applications.

 What are your research interests in a bit more detail?